 Provide a Diverse Range of Art Materials

 If you want to increase the scope of a child’s artistic imagination, try providing them with a comprehensive, diverse range of materials with which to create.
 Of course, you’ve got traditional materials like paper, clay, glue etc, but you’ve got total freedom to choose, so why not try introducing things like birdseed, old newspapers, lego bricks or even felt?

 Focus On the Process - Not the End Result

 Where child psychology can help rather than hinder in the creative sphere is in the acceptance that the required end result might not be achieved.
 Experimentation doesn’t always end in a favourable outcome, but it’s an essential element, so try and make your child aware of the importance of the process rather than what comes out the other side of it.

 Try & Encourage Collaboration With Others

 As any good parenting course will tell you, learning how to adopt the ideas of others and incorporate them into a creative project is another critical part of child development.
 So, you should try - where possible - to pair up kids that you think might work well together and see what they come up with - you might just be surprised at the result!

 Improve Your Skills With an Online Parenting Course Today

-So, as we can see, there’s more than a thing or two you can do to encourage creativity in the learning of your child or children that you are teaching professionally - and this is just a very, very small selection.
+So, as we can see, there’s more than a thing or two you can do to encourage creativity in the learning of your child or children that you are teaching professionally - and this is just a very small selection.
 If you’re interested in learning more about this, you can take a look at our 10 study hour Nurture Creativity in Children course, which goes into things in great detail.